 Consult a Folsom Personal Injury Attorney

 Scarring may have both emotional and financial consequences for accident victims.
 The attorney whom you choose can make a huge difference to the noneconomic damages that you will be able to recover after a serious accident.
 It is essential to consult a Folsom personal injury lawyer who has experience presenting claims involving scarring and disfigurement.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurers think.
-To set up a free consultation with a Folsom personal injury lawyer or seek assistance with another personal injury claim, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To set up a free consultation with a Folsom personal injury lawyer or seek assistance with another personal injury claim, call Travis Black Law at 916-962-2896 or contact us online.